 The best way to demonstrate to the jury that you found the harassment unwelcome is to send a written complaint to human resources (and keep a copy for your records).
 Or, if the harasser sends you harassing text messages, do not respond with “lol” or “you’re ridiculous.”
 Either ignore his messages or be bold and say, “not interested.”
 You would be shocked at how many times women have shown our attorneys text messages where she either participated in the sexual innuendo with messages or responded with messages like “you’re funny.”
 This makes it very difficult to show that the comments were unwelcome.

 Severe or Pervasive

-What is “severe or pervasive” enough to create a hostile work environment?
-When does a annoying or uncomfortable work environment turn into a hostile environment?
+What is “severe or pervasive” enough to create a hostile environment?
+When does an annoying or uncomfortable work environment turn into an illegal hostile environment?
 A jury determines this by looking at all the facts surrounding the harassment.
 This includes:

 - the frequency of the harassing conduct;

 - whether it is physically threatening or humiliating, or offensive statements or gestures;

 - does it interfere with the worker’s job performance.